nourou6/asterix-validator/README.md

 I think it should be doable to create a protobuf-like project on top of the ASTERIX binary message format.
 Sounds like fun to me, any takers?

-Since I am only interested in a quick way to validate recevied binary ASTERIX messages I will just code a simple mechanism which allows me to do exactly that.
+Since I am only interested in a quick way to validate recieved binary ASTERIX messages I will just code a simple mechanism which allows me to do exactly that.

 ## So... what does this POC do?

 In a nutshell:
-- I have translated the UAP from the CAt34 spec to a machine readable json representation
+- I have translated the UAP from the Cat34 spec to a machine readable json representation
-- I have created a dummy cat34 message.
+- I have created a dummy Cat34 message.
 The content of the Data Items is nonsense.
 But the structure should be valid.
 - There is this python script that will use the UAP to walk over the given message, assuming the sizes of the Data Items from the UAP
 - The message is valid if the size of the message matches exactly the expected size from the UAP